Last Updated on

 More importantly, this scope does not always provide a parallax-free view, so keeping your technique in mind with each shot is extremely important.
 For this price, however, it’s still a great choice.

 An excellent choice for your pistol is the UTG Handgun Scope.
-It’s what you’ll want to use for target shooting or hunting, since it has a magnification range from 2x to 7x.
+It’s one of the best handgun scopes for target shooting or hunting, since it has a magnification range from 2x to 7x.
 But one of the top perks of this pistol scope is the extremely generous eye relief at 25″.

 Additionally, it has an illuminated reticle with three color options that you can cycle through, and the optics themselves are extremely clear.
 The scope itself is American-made, but it is a little bulky and will lose zero on pistols with a ton of recoil.